YOUR RECIPE FOR CONVECTION COOKING!

 Meal Preparation Plan

-The Tomatillo salsa is cooked at a high temperature using the Broil mode so this definitely needs to be made in advance so the oven can cool down before cooking the meat.
+The Tomatillo salsa is cooked at a high temperature using the Broil mode, so this definitely needs to be made in advance so the oven can cool down before cooking the meat.

-The roasted vegetables are added to the oven approximately halfway through the cooking time, they will cook at a low temperature for 25 minutes and at higher temperatures for 15 minutes.
+The roasted vegetables are added to the oven approximately halfway through the cooking time, and they will cook at a low temperature for 25 minutes and at higher temperatures for 15 minutes.

 Broiled Tomatillo Salsa

 Line a small rimmed baking sheet with foil, shiny side down.
-Combine the tomatillos, onion and jalapeno and spread onto the prepared baking sheet.
-Place an oven rack in the top rack position and heat the oven in the Broil Mode, 425 degrees. (when using the Broil Mode the oven only requires a 5 minute preheat time, none for a gas oven).
+Combine the tomatillos, onion, and jalapeno and spread onto the prepared baking sheet.
+Place an oven rack in the top rack position and heat the oven in the Broil Mode, 425 degrees.
+(When using the Broil Mode, the oven only requires a 5-minute preheat time, none for a gas oven.)

 Cook for 8 - 10 minutes, until the tomatillos are blistered and the onions are charred.
-Remove from the oven and cool before pureeing in a blender or food processor with the garlic, lime juice and chopped cilantro leaves.
+Remove from the oven and cool before pureeing in a blender or food processor with the garlic, lime juice, and chopped cilantro leaves.
 Taste and add salt as needed.

-Combine the oil and seasoning in a small bowl and rub into the tri tip.
-Place the tri tip on a rimmed baking sheet and if using the oven meat probe, insert the sensor into the thickest part of the meat.
+Combine the oil and seasoning in a small bowl and rub into the tri-tip.
+Place the tri-tip on a rimmed baking sheet, and if using the oven meat probe, insert the sensor into the thickest part of the meat.

-Place the meat in the oven, program the meat probe to reach an internal temperature of 135 degrees and set the timer for 25 minutes.
+Place the meat in the oven, program the meat probe to reach an internal temperature of 135 degrees, and set the timer for 25 minutes.
 When the timer has elapsed, increase the oven temperature to 375 degrees and cook the meat for 15 minutes or until the internal temperature of 135 degrees has been reached.
-The potatoes and peppers can be added to the oven at this time and the timer set for 30 minutes to monitor their cooking time.
+The potatoes and peppers can be added to the oven at this time, and the timer set for 30 minutes to monitor their cooking time.

-When the meat has finished cooking, remove it from the oven and set it aside to rest for 10 minutes before slicing.
+When the meat has finished cooking, please remove it from the oven and set it aside to rest for 10 minutes before slicing.

-Note: if the internal temperature of the meat is reached before the potatoes are cooked the oven will turn off automatically, so you may need to reprogram it to finish cooking the potatoes.
+Note: if the internal temperature of the meat is reached before the potatoes are cooked, the oven will turn off automatically, so you may need to reprogram it to finish cooking the potatoes.

 Roasted Potatoes and Peppers